 To support more use cases of the classic TeamCity, the experimental UI of version 2020.1 comes with updated Agents and Projects pages, and allows configuring the project sidebar.

-There is more to this release!
-For the full list of changes in TeamCity 2020.1, please refer to the TeamCity documentation.
+For the full list of changes in version 2020.1, see the TeamCity documentation.

 TeamCity 2019.2 opens new dimensions of control over the historical data and artifacts created by your builds.
 A reworked clean-up engine allows you to set up different clean-up policies with a wide spectrum of filters: for example, you may choose to keep all builds from specific branches, or with specific tags.